yuqiii-wang/KnowledgeNotes/math/algebra/optimization/problem_statements/graph_optimization.md

 }
 ```

-For optimization, `OptimizableGraph::Edge` has a pure vurtual function `computeError` awaiting being overriden for how you want to customize error calculation.
+For optimization, `OptimizableGraph::Edge` has a pure vurtual function `computeError` awaiting being overridden for how you want to customize error calculation.
 The return errors are stored in `ErrorVector _error;` inside `BaseEdge`.
 ```cpp
 // class BaseVertex
 protected: